kbarni/textadept-kindle/README.md

 ## Kindle porting notes

 The current version (11.4) was adapted to cross-compile for Kindle.
-(I couldn't make Textadept 12 work on Kindle)
+(I couldn't make Textadept 12 work on Kindle).
+This repo contains also the dependencies (scintilla, lexilla, termkey, cdk and lua) as I had to make some minor adjustments.

-The curses version builds, but the GTK2 still has problems.
+The curses and GTK2 versions both build using the Kindle SDK.

 To build the curses version, go to the `src/` folder, modify the toolchain path in the `Makefile` and run `make curses -j 8`